Antiz96/Linux-Server/Services/Arcane-Agent.md

 sudo docker run -d --name arcane-agent --restart unless-stopped -e AGENT_MODE=true -e AGENT_TOKEN=$(sudo cat /opt/arcane/env/api.key) -e MANAGER_API_URL=$(sudo cat /opt/arcane/env/manager_api_url) -p 3553:3553 -v /var/run/docker.sock:/var/run/docker.sock -v /opt/arcane/data:/data ghcr.io/getarcaneapp/arcane-headless:latest
 ```

-**Note:** If the host server has AppArmor enabled (which is the case by default on Debian), the Docker daemon automatically loads a [`docker-default` AppArmor profile](https://docs.docker.com/engine/security/apparmor/) into containers.
-You can check if the `docker-default` AppArmor profile is enforced with `aa-status` and if it's loaded in a container with `docker inspect --format='{{.AppArmorProfile}}' "container_name"`.
+**Note:** If the host server is running Proxmox / PVE, be aware that (since PVE 9) extra hardening is applied at the AppArmor level, forbidding containers to listen / access to the host's UNIX sockets.

-This AppArmor profile *may* prevent the arcane-agent container to interact with the host Docker daemon via the `/var/run/docker.sock` socket (for what it's worth, that was the case on Debian but not on Arch Linux on my side, despite AppArmor and the `docker-default` profile being loaded on both).
-This causes any Docker-related operations from Arcane (interacting with containers, updating them, listing images, etc...) to fail.
+This prevents the arcane-agent container to interact with the host Docker daemon via the `/var/run/docker.sock` socket, causing any Docker-related operations from Arcane (interacting with containers, updating them, listing images, etc...) to fail.
-To workaround this, you can add the extra `--security-opt apparmor=unconfined` argument to your `docker run` command, so that the container doesn't run with the `docker-default` AppArmor profile loaded.
-Alternatively, one can create a drop-in AppArmor profile to allow UNIX socket access from the container and load it via `--security-opt apparmor="profile_name"`.
+To workaround this, add the extra `--security-opt apparmor=unconfined` argument to the above `docker run` command, so that the container doesn't run with AppArmor profile loaded.
+See [this PR description](https://github.com/Antiz96/Linux-Server/pull/483) for more details.

 ## Update / Upgrade procedure